Skip to main content

 Our commitment

-This year we are setting ourselves a new five-year target of reaching 35% female representation in leadership positions by 2028.
-We believe this is a realistic target that will help us in our progress towards gender parity.
+When we signed up to the Women in Finance Charter in 2018, we aspired to 25% women in leadership roles by 2023.
+We exceeded this target last year and have reestablished a new five-year goal of reaching 35% female representation in leadership positions by 2028.
+We believe this is an ambitious but realistic target that will help us in our progress towards gender parity.

 Alongside our leadership representation target, our other commitments as part of the Charter remain in place: